Housing and support services, offering pathways out of homelessness

 Our housing programs give individuals and families a place to live while they regain their economic and housing stability.
 Leasing or rental assistance and ongoing support services allow people who have been chronically homeless to live in a more stable environment.

-Funding for our programs comes from local, state, and federal contracts; United Way; and private donations and grants.
+Funding for our programs comes from local, state, and federal contracts and private donations and grants.